mulesoft-labs/raml-for-jax-rs/README.md

 RAML for JAX-RS
 ===============

+**The project was renamed.
+Please read**: This project was formerly known as JAX-RS to RAML.
+After a big refactor, we achieved merging it with other related project called "RAML JAX-RS Codegen", so we decided to rename the first one to RAML for JAX-RS.
+This new project includes all the capabilities of both, and will be the one being maintained and improved.

+You can still find older versions of JAX-RS to RAML in this repository, and you will also be able to find the RAML JAX-RS Codegen [here](https://github.com/mulesoft/raml-jaxrs-codegen) until we remove it.

 #Introduction

 The goal of RAML for JAX-RS is to provide a set of tools to work with these technologies in a way of being able to scaffold a JAVA + JAX-RS application based on an existing RAML API definition (Code Generation),